ISO/IEC 17024

-ISO/IEC 17024: Conformity assessment - General requirements for bodies operating certification of persons is an International Standard which specifies criteria for the operation of a personnel certification body (also known as a 'certification body for persons').
+ISO/IEC 17024: Conformity assessment - General requirements for bodies operating certification of persons is an ISO/IEC standard which specifies criteria for the operation of a certification body for persons.
 The standard includes requirements for the development and maintenance of the certification scheme for persons upon which the certification is based.

 ISO/IEC 17024:2012

 ISO/IEC 17024:2012 was released in July 2012 and was last reviewed and confirmed in 2018.
+The standard was opened for revision in 2023 and is currently undergoing revision.

 This version contains requirements for certification bodies for persons in the following areas: